Safety and Security - Banking Safely and Securely: Impersonation scams | OCBC Singapore

 • Be alert

 Enable transaction alerts for your bank accounts and credit cards.
-Learn more about transaction alerts from OCBC, discover how to set up transaction alerts for card and deposit transactions via the OCBC Digital app, and select your preferred notification channels and threshold limits.
+Learn more about transaction alerts from OCBC, discover how to set up transaction alerts for card and deposit transactions via the OCBC app, and select your preferred notification channels and threshold limits.

 To ensure you receive OCBC alerts and notifications, let us know immediately if you change your mobile number or email address.
 Learn how to update your contact details.